 Then, of course, fabrication.
 Oh yeah, I have never cut stone before.
 It is fun.
 You can’t really make any mistakes that aren’t expensive, but the result is satisfying.

 Okay, the slab is now in shape to install, but, … there it is again.
 Remember the drywall patches?
 Not only do they need to be patched, but they need to be textured to match the existing knockdown.
 And it is best done before the slab is installed so the slab isn’t damaged.
 Knockdown is usually applied with mud being thrown into a hopper and sprayed on, and a few minutes later knocked down with a blade or a trowel.
-I’ve got the compressor, but not the hopper, and don’t feel like spending 80 bucks on a tool that I may never use again.
+I’ve got the diaphragm compressor for argon gas, but not the hopper, and don’t feel like spending 80 bucks on a tool that I may never use again.
 But if I have to, I can buy it, use it, and then sell it on Craig’s List.
 I don’t have to.
 The Depot has a texture product in an aerosol can; perfect for a few patches which I determine by reading the instructions and applications.
 I wish I had read the reviews, but I was at the store.
 Some advice: it is really helpful to read the reviews before buying a product at the Depot, or Lowe’s, or … .
 A few days previous I purchased a diamond blade to the cut the slab and before I bought it I read the reviews which were awful.
 The blade was cheap, not inexpensive, but cheap, but the reason for which everyone said it sucked did not apply to my saw, so what the heck.
 Reading the reviews and buying a cheap blade not only worked, but it saved me some bucks.
 Oh!
 And another great product that only prompted my interest because the reviews were good.
 I don’t normally like gadgets, but this one works and works well.
 It is this cup thing that holds water and guides a diamond hole saw when drilling holes through tile, or in this case, 1 1/4 inches of Soapstone.
 Check it out!

 If I had read the reviews on the texture in an convenient, easy to use aerosol can, I would have found out that not only did others think it sucked, but it sure as heck wasn’t gonna work for what I was gonna use it for.
 It was a waste of $25 for two cans and now there was stancky mud on the walls that I was gonna have to sand off.
 Back three steps.
 And now there are 7 lousy reviews of this product.
 But, what to do about the patches?
 Back to the internut.